alican-k/github-user-search/README.md

-Example project for demonstrating github api.
+Example functional reactive application for demonstrating github api (github user search ordering by repository count).

+By using react, redux, redux-observables.

+Always using functional components to get benefit from functional concepts.